Our

 For more detailed information, the Design and Access Statement (May 2022) and Addendum (August 2023) from our planning application are available here:

-We own a two-thirds-of-an-acre site just north of Norwich city centre, about ten minutes' walk from the market and City Hall.
+Our site lies just north of Norwich city centre, about ten minutes' walk from the market and City Hall.
 North City is a vibrant mix of old (mediaeval), less old (Victorian), and more recent post-war light industrial.
 It's an area of artists, independent businesses, young families and new arrivals.
-It's #nr3theplacetobe
+It

-Norwich city centre is 10 to 12 minutes away on foot, and just 5 mins by bike.
+Norwich city centre is 15 minutes away on foot, and just 5 mins by bike.
 Two major bus routes go along the nearby Aylsham Road, with several more on Magdalen Street a short stroll away.
-The railway station is about 25 mins walk through town or you can take the scenic riverside route past the cathedral.
+The railway station is about 25 mins' walk through town or you can take the scenic riverside route past the cathedral.

-32 of the properties will be privately owned.
-The houses and apartments will be fully self-contained with their own kitchens and bathrooms which means that they will be mortgageable.
-The apartments will be one, two and three-bed and a generous 55 to 90 square metres; the three-bed houses will be just over 100 square metres in size.
-All homes will be dual aspect, so there is plenty of light and ventilation, and every home has private outdoor space, whether a balcony or courtyard garden.
+Nearly all of the properties will be privately owned.
+The houses and apartments will be fully self-contained with their own kitchens, bathrooms and their own front door.
+The apartments are one, two and three-bed and a generous 55 to 90 square metres; the three-bed houses are just over 100 square metres in size.
+All homes will be dual aspect, so there is plenty of light and ventilation, and each has its own private outdoor space, whether a balcony or courtyard garden.
+The flats in the apartment blocks are laid out on a single level, and can all be reached by lift as well as stairs.

 Our common house